-The €500m project broke ground in April 2011 and is scheduled to become operational by the end of 2012.
-It aims to meet the increasing demand for energy in the Denizli province.
+The €600m project broke ground in April 2011 and became operational in August 2013.
+It aims to meet the increasing energy demand in the Denizli province.

 The project was originally planned by E.ON & Turcas, a joint venture company between E.ON and Turkas.
 E.ON sold its stake in the project to RWE in March 2009.
 The company was subsequently renamed as RWE & Turcas.

 The project permits and permissions, which were issued in the name of E.ON, hold valid for RWE & Turcas as well.
 The plant operates for 25 years under the general licence issued in April 2009 by Enerji Piyasasi Duzenleme Kurumu (EPDK), the energy market regulatory authority of Turkey.
 The licence is valid for 49 years.

 The transmission lines and the natural gas lines do not form part of the power project.
 The state-owned Turkish Electricity Transmission Company TEIAS laid the transmission lines, with prefinancing support from RWE & Turcas.
 The amount is reimbursed by TEIAS during the operational period of the plant.

 Details about the 800MW natural gas-fired combined-cycle power plant